buildkite/docs/pages/packages/terraform.md

 1. Select **Packages** in the global navigation to access the **Registries** page.
 1. Select your Terraform registry on this page.
-1. Select **Publish a Terraform Package** and in the resulting dialog, use the copy icon at the top-right of the code box to copy this `curl` command and submit it to publish a module to your Terraform registry.
+1. Select **Publish a Terraform Package** and in the resulting dialog, use the copy icon at the top-right of the code box to copy this `curl` command and run it to publish a module to your Terraform registry.

 This command provides:

 - The specific URL to publish a module to your specific Terraform registry in Buildkite.
-- The API write token required to publish modules to your Terraform registry.
+- The API access token required to publish modules to your Terraform registry.
 - The Terraform module file to be published.

 ## Publish a module